telerik/winforms-docs/scheduler/fundamentals/scheduler-ruler.md

 ---
 title: Scheduler Ruler
-page_title: Scheduler Ruler | UI for WinForms Documentation
+page_title: Scheduler Ruler | RadScheduler
-description: Scheduler Ruler
+description: The ruler in RadScheduler is used to show the time intervals of the current view.
 slug: winforms/scheduler/fundamentals/scheduler-ruler
 tags: scheduler,ruler
 published: True